Quality starts with knowing your tiles.

 The creation of a beautiful well completed new or renovated bathroom, kitchen or any other area with wall or floor tile installations is a very satisfying experience.
 To ensure that there are no expensive errors, regrets or on-going maintenance problems, and that you actually have achieved what you intended, usually requires the skill and experience of a professional tile layer.

-As tile layer registration, accreditation or endorsement is not compulsory in all states in Australia, it is sometimes a concern as to who you actually choose to install your pool tiles.
+As tile layer registration, accreditation or endorsement is not compulsory in all states in Australia, it is sometimes a concern as to who you actually choose to install your tiles.

 The following steps should be of assistance.